PlaidCloud/docs/docs/source/plaidcloud/document/temporary_storage.rst

 Personal temporary storage is only viewable by the member to which the temp share belongs.
-This storage option is beneficial because it's accessible across clouds.
-This functionality makes it easy to move or use files across clouds if the member is working in multiple clouds simultaneously.
+This storage option is beneficial because it's accessible across workspaces.
+This functionality makes it easy to move or use files across workspaces if the member is working in multiple workspaces simultaneously.

 All members of the workspace can upload files to a members personal share